jbeuckm/mapbox-tileset/README.md

 `mapbox-tileset source validate <geometry-file>`

+This checks that
+* each line of the file is valid JSON
+* each point is an array of two numbers
-This checks that each line of the file is valid JSON and that the first coordinate of each polygon is the same as the last.
+* the first coordinate of each polygon is the same as the last
+* points are not repeated within a polygon

 ### Create a tileset-source